timo-reymann/csv-parser/README.md

 # CSV-Parser
-Parse csv files and other seperated values useing java.
+Parse csv files and other seperated values using java.

 # How to use?

 ## Create your bean class

+Please keep in mind that you need an zero-args constructor for this parser to work properly!

 ### ... using the index for mapping
 ```java